 Sending GetFeedback survey invitations via SMS is a quick and easy way to connect with your on-the-go customers.
 We’re excited to empower our GetFeedback for Salesforce customers to expand their survey distribution options with survey invitations for SMS.

-Please note: At this time, we’re only able to send SMS to phone numbers based in the US, Australia, Canada, Finland, Ireland, the UK, and Sweden.
+Please note: At this time, we’re only able to send SMS to phone numbers based in the US, Australia, Canada, Finland, Ireland, the UK, France, and Sweden.

 From your survey, navigate to Distribute, and choose SMS from the dropdown.

 Draft up your custom SMS message.
 Include your company name in your custom message and check the box below.

 Choose the Salesforce object that will trigger your SMS invitation, then pull in the Salesforce object you’d like to use to retrieve your customer phone numbers.
 Finally, pull in any additional fields that you’d like to use to track, personalize, or filter your survey responses later on.
 You can use merge fields to personalize your SMS message too.

 Please note: When sending to non-US recipients, international phone numbers must be in an E.164 format in Salesforce to pull the phone number field without issue.
 E.164 notation means that all spaces, dashes and parentheses are removed.
 The only non-numeric character should be the leading '+'

 SMS survey invitations can be personalized using merge fields.
 Click the blue Personalize button on the body of your custom message to add the merge fields you've pulled in from Salesforce to personalize your survey invitation message.

 Adding merge fields will make the character count dynamic and may result in additional SMS messages and charges.

 When you're finished, Save SMS Settings at the bottom of the SMS builder.
 If the button is grey, confirm that you’ve included your company name in your custom message field and consented to using merge fields.